Kardinia-Church/Kardinia-Checkin-Kiosk/README.md

 4. Create a basic code with HTML.
 This is your label that will be printed.
 Set this to the example html seen in `label formatting`.
 5. Create another basic code as Javascript with the example configuration seen below in `fluro configuration`
 6. In the application configuration file this created code in 4 is the `kioskConfigurationId`
-7. Get the ID for the created code in 3 and put this into the configuration as `printTemplate`
+7. Get the IDs for the created code in 3 and put this into the configuration as `childLabelId` and `pickupLabelId` respectively
 8. Enter the fluro firebase id.
 (Ask for it, or find it yourself in the Fluro print application, I'm not listing it here as i'm not sure if this is private..)
 9. Set the kiosk id and kiosk campus.